sphinx-contrib/confluencebuilder/doc/features.rst

 Other
 -----

-If a feature and/or extension is not listed above, is not working as expected or brings up another concern, feel free to bring up an issue:
+If a feature or extension is not listed above, is not working as expected or brings up another concern, feel free to bring up an issue:

     | Atlassian Confluence Builder for Confluence - Issues